SupplyChainEngineerMSc/Inventory-Optimization-Deterministic-Time-Varying-Demand/README.md

 # Inventory-Optimization-Deterministic-Time-Varying-Demand
-This Python repository implements simulations for inventory optimization strategies, including Wagner–Whitin (the Optimal Dynamic lot-size model), Economic Order Quantity (EOQ), Silver-Meal (SM).
+This Python repository applies the inventory optimization including:
+- Wagner–Whitin (the Optimal Dynamic lot-size model)
+- Economic Order Quantity (EOQ)
+- Silver-Meal (SM).

 Additionally, the simulations allow users to explore the impact of demand variability on total inventory costs, comparing different ordering policies.

 The model is initialized with the following data: